ovh/terraform-provider-ovh/website/docs/r/cloud_project_workflow_backup.html.markdown

 * `region_name` - (Mandatory) The name of the openstack region.

-* `cron` - (Mandatory) the cron periodicity at which the backup workflow is scheduled
+* `cron` - (Mandatory) The cron periodicity at which the backup workflow is scheduled

 * `instanceId` the id of the instance to back up